S&P stumbles as Moderna sinks on report questioning trial results

 NEW YORK (Reuters) - The S&P 500 closed lower on Tuesday, as investors focused on a report questioning Moderna’s recent coronavirus vaccine early-stage trial results, wiping out modest gains on the benchmark index in the last hour of trading.

 Major averages fell to session lows in the wake of a report from STAT News that questioned the validity of the results of Moderna’s vaccine trial, which the company had announced Monday.
-Moderna shares plunged about 10% after the report.
+Moderna Inc (MRNA.O) shares plunged after the report, and closed down 10.41%.

 “The market is keen on health-care news much more than it is on economic data,” said Art Hogan, chief market strategist at National Securities in New York.
 “We are largely baking in the second quarter being down significantly – GDP growth rates, earnings, economic data – but what we don’t know, what will drive markets will be incrementally good news on the healthcare front.”